Find a Solution That Grants Peace of Mind Schedule a Meeting

 Chapter 13 Debt Limits in 2025

-Debt limits for Chapter 13 bankruptcy are adjusted periodically to account for inflation and changes in the economic landscape.
-In 2025, these limits reverted back to the previous debt limits that were in effect before the COVID-19 pandemic.
+Debt limits for Chapter 13 bankruptcy are adjusted periodically every 3 years based on the Consumer Price Index to account for inflation and changes in the economic landscape.
+It's important to note that these debt limits apply only to "noncontingent, liquidated debts" under 11 U. S. C. Section 109(e).

 Secured Debt Limits for 2025

-For cases filed in 2025, the maximum amount of secured debt individuals can have and still qualify for Chapter 13 Bankruptcy relief is $1,395,875.
-A debt limit is adjusted from time to time as a result of Consumer Price Index for All Urban Consumers (CPI-U) from time to time.
+For cases filed after April 1, 2025, the maximum amount of secured debt individuals can have to qualify for Chapter 13 Bankruptcy relief is $1,580,125.
+The debt limit is adjusted periodically in response to changes in the Consumer Price Index for All Urban Consumers (CPI-U).
 The CPI-U is a measure of inflation that reflects the average change in prices paid by urban consumers for goods and services.

 Unsecured Debt Limits for 2025